• 10.00am - 5.30pm

 Hockey

-It was largely due to the army that hockey spread throughout the British Empire.
-India in particular proved to be fertile ground for the sport and the first clubs formed there in Calcutta in 1885.
-The hard, dry grounds of the subcontinent made it a faster and more skilful game than in Britain.
-Initially played by the British Army, it was soon taken up by the Indian Army.
+It was largely due to the Army that hockey spread throughout the British Empire.
+India in particular proved to be fertile ground for the sport and the first clubs were formed in Calcutta in 1885.
+The hard, dry grounds of the subcontinent made hockey a faster and more skilful game there than in Britain.

+Initially played by the British, it was soon taken up by the Indian Army.
 At first, Indian regiments took part in competitions against other Indian Army units.
 But later, after a ban on British and Indian troops competing against each other was lifted, they also played against their British counterparts.

 Today, hockey is the national sport of both India and Pakistan.